gchudnov/bspec/README.md

 ```

 ## Usage
-At the center of the library is a *specification* - an object that has the following properties:
+At the center of the library is a *specification* -- an object that has the following properties:
-* it can be combined with other spec-objects using `.and()`, `.or()` and `.not()` methods to form a composite specification to express more complex rules.
+* it can be combined with other *specification*-objects using `.and()`, `.or()` and `.not()` methods to form a composite specification and express more complex rules.
-* it implements `isSatisfiedBy` method -- a predicate that determines whether an object does or does not satisfy some criteria.
+* it implements `isSatisfiedBy` method -- a predicate that determines whether a *candidate* object does or does not satisfy some criteria.

 The library supports the following specifications:
 * Synchronous -- `SyncSpec`